-Although the number of patients has been decreasing due to the widespread use of vaccines, there are still issues such as viral mutations, and the patients who develop pneumonia do not disappear.
+Although the number of patients has been decreasing due to the widespread use of vaccines and other medicines, there are still issues such as viral mutations, and the patients who develop pneumonia do not disappear.
 Therefore, there is a need for therapeutics that can prevent the disease from worsening at home, prevent hospitalized patients from becoming seriously ill, and reduce the sequelae.
 We are developing an oral medicine that can solve these medical issues.
 We hope to contribute not only to prolonging the lives of patients, but also to reducing the burden on the medical field and effectively utilizing medical resources.

 Phase II investigator-initiated clinical trial was conducted at seven medical institutions in Japan to evaluate the efficacy and safety of PAI-1 inhibitor for COVID-19 pneumonia (funded by AMED’s “Research Program for Emerging and Re-emerging Infectious Diseases (4th round)”).
 The trial was conducted quickly and efficiently, with the first subject enrolled in October 2020 and with the study completed in March 2021.
 It is difficult to verify the efficacy because it was an open-label study.
 However, there were no serious adverse events that could be causally related to the study drug, and the safety of RS5614 was confirmed in COVID-19 infected patients.